jeffbcross/dpd-titanium/README.md

 ```

-## example app
+## use the example app

-1. Create a new Titanium project from the included Resources directory
+1. Create a new Titanium project, and swap the Resources directory with the included Resources directory.
 2. Start the deployd app from Terminal/Command Prompt, and open your dashboard.

 ```bash